aspose-words/Aspose.Words-API-References/english/net/aspose.words/node/clone/_index.md

 ### Remarks

 This method serves as a copy constructor for nodes.
-The cloned node has no parent, but belongs to the same document as the original node.This method always performs a deep copy of the node.
+The cloned node has no parent, but belongs to the same document as the original node.

+This method always performs a deep copy of the node.
 The isCloneChildren parameter specifies whether to perform copy all child nodes as well.

 ### Examples